HNC in Electrical and Electronic Engineering (Pearson)

 Assessment Type - 100% assignment based

-Once you have signed up, you will receive a welcome email which contains your login credentials to gain access to our Virtual Learning Environment (VLE) Moodle, as well as the details of your course tutor, how to use Moodle, where to begin, and general rules and guidance on the course.
+You will receive a welcome email which contains your login credentials to gain access to your Virtual Learning Environment (VLE) Moodle, as well as information on how to use Moodle, where to begin, and general rules and guidance.
+You have the option to request an induction call where a member of our team will run through all of this with you.

 All resources can be accessed at any time online through our online learning portal, allowing you to go through your modules as and when you like.
 You will benefit from comprehensive workbooks and detailed pre-recorded videos that you can access and replay whenever.